Notice of Health Care Coverage Options Rules Confuse Employers: We Tell You What You Need to Know – The Truth

 It is clear that the administration is relying on the help of the business community to get the word out about the State’s Health Care Exchanges.
 However, there is no penalty for not cooperating.

-By law, businesses must notify employees about the availability of affordable health insurance from state exchanges by October 1, 2013.
-There is no penalty for non-compliance in 2013.
-Help to do your part and make sure your Employees know about about ObamaCare and that they can get cost assisted health insurance through their State's marketplace.
+By law, businesses must notify employees about the availability of affordable health insurance from state exchanges.
+There is no penalty for non-compliance.
+Help to do your part and make sure your Employees know about about ObamaCare and that they can get cost assisted health insurance through their State’s marketplace.